triloy8/ragfeed-rs/README.md

 - PostgreSQL 14+ with the pgvector extension installed
 - Network access for downloading models/tokenizers from Hugging Face (first run)
 - A provisioned database and `DATABASE_URL` pointing to it
+- Feed format: only RSS 2.0 feeds are supported

 Database notes:
 - Ensure `pgvector` is installed in your database: `CREATE EXTENSION IF NOT EXISTS vector;`